Stepping into Meditation and Community

 ● Week 1: Course Overview, Intention Sharing & Community Foundations

-● Week 4: Shamata Review, Mind of the Meditator & Working with Obstacles to our Practice
+● Week 4: The Six Perfections & Working with Obstacles to Our Practice

 ● Week 5: Loving Kindness Practice Starting with Ourselves